EQ: The Diversity of Emotional Intelligence in Policing

 - address allegations of wrongdoing with complaining citizens?

-- support/back subordinates in public / in from of others?
+- support/back subordinates in public / in front of others?

 - guide/correct/steer subordinates in public / in front of others?